shussin245/QSB-282/README.md

+# QSB-282
-# QSB-282A line I wrote on my local computer
+A line I wrote on my local computer